kjump29/Discourse-Modified-Retort-Plugin/README.md

 - Commit your changes (`git commit -am 'Add some feature`)
 - Push to the branch (`git push origin your-new-feature`)
 - Create a new Pull Request

+### Changes made to the Plugin

+- show all users who reacted with an emoji (as the number of users listed in the tooltip is restricted to the first two)